ServerlessHeroes/serverless-resources/README.md

 # Serverless Technologies & Architectures
 A curated list of excellent resources on serverless technologies and architectures.
-This is a community projects so if you'd like to add something please issue a PR.
+This is a community project so if you'd like to add something please issue a PR.
+All contributions are welcomed.

 ## MeetUps and Conferences
 [Serverless MeetUps](https://github.com/serverless-meetups/main) - MeetUps focusing on Serverless Technologies all over the world.